-The Company primarily distributes majority of its liquor products nationwide to consumers through territorial distributorship by a network of dealers and through the Company's sales offices.
+The Company primarily distributes majority of its liquor products nationwide to consumers through territorial distributorship by a network of dealers ("dealer sites") and through the Company's sales offices strategically situated across the country.
 Furthermore, some off-premise outlets such as supermarkets, grocery stores, sari-sari stores and convenience stores, as well as on-premise outlets such as bars, restaurants and hotels are directly served by the Company or through its Key Accounts Group.
-The Company has ninety-nine (99) dealers who are responsible for distributing and selling the Company's products within a geographical area consisting of specified outlets and nine (9) sales offices as of year-end 2017.
+The Company has eighty-eight (88) dealer sites which are responsible for distributing and selling the Company's products within a geographical area consisting of specified outlets and nine (9) sales offices as of year-end 2018.
 For areas where there are no appointed dealers, the Company's sales offices directly serve the wholesalers or retailers.

-The Logistics Group of the Company is responsible for planning and delivering the products from the plants to sales offices, dealers, wholesalers and retailers.
+Meanwhile, the Logistics Group of the Company is responsible for the planning, coordination and delivery of products from the plants to various sales offices, dealers, wholesalers and select directly served retailers.
 Thereafter, the products are sold to retailers and consumers nationwide.